Teaching a Dyslexic Reader

 The first writing samples and the early writing samples are keys to being able for an outsider to understand which way the Dyslexic child has a tendency to see the world.
-It may be that the children twist the letters in a certain order after it can be understood with enough writing samples that the e, g, and d are all written in a inverted image.
+It may be that the Dyslexics twist the letters in a certain order after it can be understood with enough writing samples that the e, g, and d are all written in an inverted image.

-When we are teaching a Dyslexic we can study the children’s handwriting and find that they are not vertically turning the letters with a p and a b inverted in their writing.
-This will be a great discovery to understand because their is so few tests that actually work in Dyslexia testing.
+When we are teaching a Dyslexic Reader, we can study the children’s or adult’s handwriting and find that they are not vertically turning the letters with a p and a b inverted in their writing.
+This will be a great discovery to understand because there is so few tests that actually work in Dyslexia testing.

-Lets say that a child writes for an entire year with reverse lower case e’s in a horizontal way with a simple rotation.
-They may also write their s, lower case and upper case with a simple rotation.
-If they are able to read the unique alphabet they have consistently wrote then they could still be able to learn phonetics based on those characters successfully.
-When we are teaching a Dyslexic we are learning from them, more than instructing them.
-The special needs that Dyslexics have is to be learned from, not taught to be linear people, which they will never become.
+When we are teaching a Dyslexic Reader, we are learning from them, more than instructing them.
+The special abilities that Dyslexics have is to be learned from, not taught to be linear people, who they will never become.

 It is an out of the box thinking teachers trick to allow the students to learn more at their own pace when writing the alphabet inverted but it is a sensitive teachers trick.
 The expression that it gifts the child in being more comfortable with how they actually see is a wonderful thing.
 It allows the child to see they are accepted and still keeps them learning to be able to improve themselves.